Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Working principle and simulations

-In this part, we assess the performance of our proposed scheme under the transmitter IQ imbalance condition.
-Firstly, we assess the performance of C-R AEQ in transmitter IQ imbalance.
+In this part, we assess the performance of C-R AEQ under the transmitter IQ imbalance condition.
 The Tx amplitude imbalance varies from -0.35 to 0.35.
 The TX phase imbalance varies from -10 degrees to 10 degrees.
 The TX skew and TX Y pol skew vary from -6 ps to 6 ps.
 The Q-factor is used to display the signal quality after C-R AEQ.
 In order to clearly observe which is the major factor influencing the Q-factor, we study not only the 3D surfaces but also their 2D projections.
 Fig.\ref{Fig.12}(a) displays the TX skew tolerance of C-R AEQ, and Fig.\ref{Fig.12}(b) is the 2D projections of Fig.\ref{Fig.12}(a).
 According to Fig.\ref{Fig.12}(a), the maximum Q is 9.5 dB when TX skew and TX Y pol skew are 0 ps.
-In addition, as the TX skew approaches $\pm$6 ps when the TX Y pol skew approaches $\pm$6 ps, the Q-factor is reduced to 6.3.
+As the TX skew approaches $\pm$6 ps when the TX Y pol skew approaches $\pm$6 ps, the Q-factor is reduced to 6.3.
 This means that the TX skew is one of the major influences on the Q-factor.
 According to Fig.\ref{Fig.12}(b), the Q penalty is 0.15 dB when the Tx skew and TX Y pol skew are less than $\pm$2 ps($\pm$1/16 of symbol period).
-From Fig.\ref{Fig.10} and Fig.\ref{Fig.11}, the scanning module makes the residual TX skew less than 1 ps.
-Therefore, the C-R AEQ could compensate for the residual TX skew(fine TX skew compensation) after rough TX skew compensation.
+From Fig.\ref{Fig.10} and Fig.\ref{Fig.11}, the SDA makes the residual TX skew less than 1 ps.
 Fig.\ref{Fig.12}(c) shows the TX amplitude and phase imbalance tolerance of C-R AEQ, and Fig.\ref{Fig.12}(d) is the 2D projections of Fig.\ref{Fig.12}(c).
 Seen from Fig.\ref{Fig.12}(c), compare to Fig.\ref{Fig.12}(a), TX amplitude and phase imbalance influence on Q-factor is lower than TX skew.
-The Q-factor is 0.84 when the TX amplitude approaches $\pm$0.35, and the TX phase approaches $\pm$10 degrees.
+The Q-factor is 8.4 when the TX amplitude approaches $\pm$0.35, and the TX phase approaches $\pm$10 degrees.
 As shown in Fig.\ref{Fig.12}(d), when the TX phase imbalance approaches $\pm$10 degrees, and there is no TX amplitude imbalance, the Q-factor remains 9.5 dB.
 In addition, when the TX amplitude imbalance changes from 0 to $\pm$0.35, the Q-factor changes from 9.5 to 8.4 dB.
 This means that the TX phase imbalance has the least influence on Q-factor after C-R AEQ, whereas the amplitude imbalance has a greater influence on Q-factor than the phase imbalance.